Mepolizumab (Nucala)

 Dosage and Administration

-Mepolizumab is available as Nucala and supplied as the following for subcutaneous (SC) only:
+Mepolizumab is available as Nucala and supplied as:

-• 100 mg of lyophilized powder in a single‐dose vial for reconstitution and is administered by a healthcare provider
+• 100-mg of lyophilized powder in a single‐dose vial for reconstitution

-• 40 mg/0.4 mL, single-dose prefilled syringe for use in children aged 6 to 11 years and must be administered by the healthcare provider or the child's caregiver.
+• 40 mg/0.4 mL, single-dose prefilled syringe is only for use in children aged 6 to 11 years and must be administered by the healthcare provider or the child's caregiver.

 Severe Asthma